'Anything is possible': Madison woman with cerebral palsy sets out to hike entire Ice Age Trail

-MADISON (WKOW) – A Madison woman has set out on a journey to inspire, as she hikes Wisconsin’s entire Ice Age Trail, despite her disability.
+SAUK COUNTY, Wis.
+(WKOW) – A Madison woman has set out on a journey to inspire as she hikes Wisconsin's entire Ice Age Trail, despite her disability.

 "Anything is possible if you have the will to do it," April Scheel said.